BedrockStreaming/RedisMock/README.md

 **ZREVRANGE** *key* *start* *stop*               | Returns the specified range of members in a sorted set, with scores ordered from high to low
 **ZREVRANGEBYSCORE** *key* *min* *max* *options* | Returns a range of members in a sorted set, by score, with scores ordered from high to low
-**FLUSHDB**                                      | Flushes the database **TYPE**                                         | Returns the string representation of the type of the value stored at key.
+**FLUSHDB**                                      | Flushes the database

 It also mocks **PIPELINE** and **EXECUTE** functions but without any transaction behaviors, they just make the interface fluent.